 Provide a practical framework for restorative practices that will then improve scientific and cultural insights

-The public launch of the platform in mid-July 2021 will provide a scaffold to begin repairing past harms inherent to data capture — illuminating the potential to provide equitable value and promoting governance that can prevent instances of future abuse of and breach of trust in the information landscape.
+The public launch of the platform in mid-September 2021 will provide a scaffold to begin repairing past harms inherent to data capture — illuminating the potential to provide equitable value and promoting governance that can prevent instances of future abuse of and breach of trust in the information landscape.

 CIVIC is now seeking data publishing partners and CIVIC Context Team members.
 Read more about what we're building and how to get involved below.

 CIVIC’s process is highly participatory, centered on applied learning for our partners and collaborators.
 The program will focus on methodologies that expose and mitigate embedded bias, and demystify the ways technology systems can reinforce or undermine the humanity of diverse populations, geographies, and events represented in data.

 The concept of a data library is fundamentally different from a traditional data portal or dashboard.
 The foundation is a set of metadata standards designed to increase the data's longevity.
 Data are grounded throughout their lifecycle in their lineage and provenance.
 This keeps data connected to its roots, making it adaptable to shifts in collective understanding and able to account for variations across culture and environment—an essential function of archiving.
 The Library will curate and catalog the context surrounding data, thus becoming a new source of data in and of itself.